Khayla Pointer: Professional career

 Pointer was selected by the Las Vegas Aces in the 2nd round of the 2022 WNBA draft with the 13th overall pick.
 Pointer was waived on May 2, 2022, and did not make the Aces' roster.

 Indiana Fever

 On June 14, 2022, Pointer was signed by the Indiana Fever.
 Pointer appeared in 10 games for the Fever during the 2022 season.
 During April 2023, Pointer was waived by the Fever prior to the start of training camp.

 Casademont Zaragoza

 On February 11, 2024, Pointer signs for Casademont Zaragoza in the Spanish women's league.

+Jacksonville Waves

+In 2026, Pointer signed with the UpShot League, an American women's professional women's basketball league.
+She plays for the Jacksonville Waves.